Documentation to assist with the setup and configuration of the HaloPSA platform

 Agents are the ticket resolvers in Halo, and they can either be manually added or imported using an Excel spreadsheet or by using one of our integrations.

-If your organisation has multiple site locations, then its best to add them into the program.
+If your organisation has multiple site/office locations, then its best to add them into the program.
 If you are planning to import users through active directory then sites can be created as part of this process, otherwise you will need to create the sites manually or use the Excel importer.

 Guide for Excel imports.